Your credit reports are a record of your financial history, featuring important information about your credit cards and loans.

 In many cases, severe financial setbacks are often the primary cause for credit-damaging delinquencies like late payments, collections, charge-offs, or worse.
 Recovering from these types of financial setbacks and the credit damaging after affects they leave behind can feel overwhelming.
 The silver lining, however, is that just because you have bad credit or bad credit scores, it’s not a life long sentence– bad credit doesn’t have to haunt you forever.

-As the information in your credit report changes, your credit scores will reflect those changes.
+As the information in your credit reports changes, your credit scores will reflect those changes.
 In fact, the older negative information gets, the less impact it will have on your credit and credit scores.
 This is because credit scores place more emphasis on your credit patterns over the last 12 to 24 months.

 The key to recovering from negative credit damaging problems is to jump right back into the mix and begin adding new, positive information to your credit reports.
 It won’t happen overnight but as you continue those new positive payment and credit management patterns, your credit and credit score will gradually improve over time.

 The old negative information will remain in your credit reports and continue to impact your credit scores, it just won’t have as much of an impact the older it gets.
-Most negative information will stay on your credit report for 7 years.
+Most negative information will stay on your credit reports for 7 years.
 There are also some exceptions:

 - Positive credit accounts, on the other hand, stay on your credit reports for as long as the account remains open and active.
 Closed accounts in positive standing usually remain for 10 years from the date the account was closed but that’s not based on law, it’s a credit bureau policy.

-- The FCRA does not allow collection agencies to “re-age” collection accounts when they are purchased from the original creditor in an attempt to keep a negative account on a credit report longer.
+- The FCRA does not allow collection agencies to “re-age” collection accounts when they are purchased from the original creditor in an attempt to keep a negative account on credit reports longer.
 If a collection agency tries to re-age an account by manipulating the FCRA compliance date that is illegal.

 NOTE: There is no difference between a paid and unpaid collection.
 Paying a collection does not remove it from your credit reports.